EQWorks/python-curriculum/02-logic-controls-2.md

         x = int(x)
         y = int(y)
     except ValueError:
-        raise ValueError('x and y need to be real numbers or base-10 number strings')
+        raise Exception('x and y need to be real numbers or base-10 number strings')

     from_x = x + y  # unbound y hours from x
     from_x = str(from_x % 24)  # 24-hour capped hours from x, then cast to str